 Motor vehicle collision - Client suffered injuries to fingers on the left hand requiring plastic surgery.

-Slip and fall incident - Client suffered a displaced fracture of right humeral head and torn right rotator cuff.
+Slip and fall incident - Client suffered a displaced fracture of the right humeral head and torn the right rotator cuff.

 Motor vehicle collision - Client suffered multiple disc protrusions throughout the cervical spine, shoulder strains, fibromyalgia, and patella femoral syndrome in both knees.

 Motor vehicle collision - Client suffered numerous broken ribs and a cardiac contusion.